-The Elliott Wave Principle was created by Ralph Nelson Elliott in the 1920’s and it is an inciteful look at how stock market prices move not in random distribution but in uniform recurring cycles.
+Ralph Nelson Elliott created the Elliott Wave Principle in the 1920s, and it is an inciteful look at how stock market prices move not in random distribution but in regular recurring cycles or waves.

 What Is Elliott Wave Theory?

-In Elliott wave theory the hypothesis suggests that any major market move is a cycle, and inside every cycle there 8 Waves.
-The “Cycle” could be classified as the first leg in a primary bull market for example.
+In Elliott wave theory, the hypothesis suggests that any major market move is a cycle, and inside every cycle, there are 8 Waves.
+The Cycle is classified as the first leg in a primary bull market or primary bear market.

 What is an Elliott Cycle?

-Like the business cycle, there are times of growth and times of decline, which are largely attributed to the macroeconomic situation, specifically monetary and fiscal policy.
-An Elliott Wave cycle could be the first bull market in an economy emerging from a recession for example.
+As with the business cycle, there are times of growth and times of decline, which are largely attributed to the macroeconomic situation, specifically monetary and fiscal policy.
+An Elliott Wave cycle could be the first bull market in an economy emerging from a recession, for example.
 Or it could be the second bull market after a market retracement during a strong overall economic revival.

 What are Elliott Waves?

-So in any market move, there is a Cycle and inside the cycle there 8 waves.
+So in any market move, there is a Cycle, and inside the cycle, there are eight waves.
 The easy way to remember them is 1 2 3 4 5 ABC.
-The 1 2 3 4 5 is the primary stock price moves up and the A B C is the market pullback (market correction)
+The 1 2 3 4 5 is the primary stock price moves up, and the A B C is the market pullback (market correction)

-Explanation of the Elliot Waves in a Bull Market
+Explanation of Elliott Waves in a Bull Market

 - Wave 1: Impulse Wave – the initial start of a new bull run.
 In a bear market recession, it is the initial push downwards from an all-time high.